|CA COVID-19 Rent Relief||COVID-19 Tenant Relief Act FAQ's|

 UI provides partial wage replacement benefit payments to workers who lose their job or have their hours reduced, through no fault of their own.

-Due to the extraordinary health crisis facing our communities, and pursuant to applicable local, county, and state ordinances, Essex has created a form (link below) for you to declare that you have a COVID-19 related financial hardship that inhibits your ability to pay rent as required by your lease.
+Due to the extraordinary health crisis facing our communities, and pursuant to applicable local, county, and state ordinances, Essex has created a form (link below) for financially impacted residents to notify Essex that you have a COVID-19 related financial hardship that inhibits your ability to pay rent as required by your lease.

 Financial Hardship Criteria

-Please use this form to make your declaration if you meet the following criteria:
+Please use this form if you meet the following criteria:

 - You are financially impacted by COVID-19, and;